 LiteHawk QUATTRO NEON Quadcopter Review @ ModSynergy.com

-The LiteHawk brand is owned by Borgfeldt (Canada) Limited of Markham, Ontario.
-It originated in the spring of 2010 with the original LiteHawk helicopter.
-Today the LiteHawk brand (designed by Canadians) includes over 45 radio controlled boats, drones, traditional helicopters, airplanes and vehicles.
+LiteHawk is a brand owned by Borgfeldt (Canada) Limited, headquartered in Markham, Ontario.
+The brand was established in the spring of 2010, initially starting with the LiteHawk helicopter.
+Today, LiteHawk, proudly designed by Canadians, offers a diverse range of over 45 radio-controlled boats, drones, traditional helicopters, airplanes, and vehicles.

 More information can be found at: www.litehawk.ca

 NEON is stunning!
 Just look at it!
 Unique two-piece design houses all the electronics, mechanicals and LED lighting systems in a sturdy structure.
 Even the rotor blades are protected!
 The LED's are enclosed in the rotor guards so NEON looks like nothing else available - the lights are very, very bright allowing you to easily see NEON day or night.

 The LiteHawk QUATTRO NEON Quadcopter comes beautifully packaged in a vibrant and well-designed corrugated box.
 The box prominently displays LiteHawk's signature red and white color scheme, giving it a futuristic and UFO-like appearance.
 Through a window on the box, you can catch a glimpse of the NEON Quadcopter, and it looks truly impressive.